nextcloud/spreed/.github/contributing.md

 ## Contributing to Source Code

-Thanks for wanting to contribute source code to the Spreed app.
+Thanks for wanting to contribute source code to the Talk app.
 That's great! 🎉

 Please read the [Code of Conduct](https://nextcloud.com/community/code-of-conduct/).
 This document offers some guidance to ensure Nextcloud participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.